 The request for a Planned Outage Extension must be submitted via eDART at least 48 hours before the end date of the outage, and cannot extend into Peak Period.
-Failure to provide notice to PJM 48 hours in advance will may result in the extension of the outage being categorized as an Unplanned Outage, with a "Forced Date" being applied by PJM in eDART, depending on system conditions.
+Failure to provide notice to PJM 48 hours in advance may result in the extension of the outage being categorized as an Unplanned Outage, with a "Forced Date" being applied by PJM in eDART, depending on system conditions.

-2.2.4 Planned Outage Restrictions for Black Start Units
+2.2.4 Planned Outage Restrictions for Black Start Units (Moved to section 2.5)

-A Black Start Unit is defined as a generating unit that can start without the assistance of an offsite source of power.
+A Black Start Unit is defined as a generating unit that can start without the assistance of an off-site source of power.
 Critical black start units are those receiving compensation for providing black start through the PJM Black Start Service as maintained by PJM.